 - A copy of your High School transcript

-One scholarship in the amount of $300.
+One scholarship in the amount of $300 will be awarded annually.
 It will be at the discretion of the committee whether unused scholarship money will be awarded from a previous year.

 Award of scholarship